Manufacturing Operator Visa Sponsorship Jobs in Connecticut

 Which companies sponsor visas for manufacturing operators in Connecticut?

 Connecticut's largest manufacturing employers with documented sponsorship histories include Pratt & Whitney in East Hartford, Sikorsky Aircraft in Stratford, Henkel in Rocky Hill, and Gerber Technology in Tolland.
-These companies operate at scale and have established HR processes for H-1B and other work visa filings.
+These companies operate at scale and have established HR processes for H-1B visa and other work visa filings.
 Smaller precision manufacturers in the Naugatuck Valley corridor also sponsor, though less consistently than the major defense and aerospace players.

 Which visa types are most common for manufacturing operator roles in Connecticut?